 - MS… isn’t that the muscle illness?
 (No. That’s MD = Muscular Dystrophy)

 - You daydream a lot in the middle of a conversation, that’s rude!
 (No… it’s cognitive issues)

 - Oh, TRUST me… I know exactly how you feel!

 Oh… and when they compare how they feel or have felt in the past, with your symptoms… like it’s the EXACT same feeling…

 Or when they just give you that “look”… you know the “real housewives” kind of look… nose in the air, scrunched up… Yeah that one…

-I’ve come to learn that when some people (not all) ask how I’m doing… they are just doing it out of politeness… they don’t actually want to know how I’m felling, so I simply respond w/ the phrase we are ALL too familiar with… “I’m fine”
+I’ve come to learn that when some people (not all) ask how I’m doing… they are just doing it out of politeness… they don’t actually want to know how I’m feeling, so I simply respond with the phrase we are ALL too familiar with...
+“I’m fine.”

-I could probably add to this list daily but I didn’t want to make the longest blog post in history!
-So while those of you are reading this that have MS are nodding your heads while you were reading, because you’ve been told the same thing before, I hope those that have a family member, friend or just an acquaintance with someone diagnosed with multiple sclerosis, take “the list” in to consideration.
-It’s not that we don’t enjoy people wanting to help out with their suggestions… sometimes it’s just nice to have support from individuals, and not their suggestions.
+I could probably add to this list daily, but I didn’t want to make the longest blog post in history!
+So while those of you that have MS are nodding your heads while you are reading, I hope those that have a family member, friend, or just an acquaintance with someone diagnosed with multiple sclerosis can take “the list” into consideration.
+It’s not that we don’t enjoy people wanting to help out with their suggestions.
+Sometimes it’s just nice to have support from individuals, and not their suggestions.

 What comments do you find to be the most frustrating?
 Vote in our poll and share your comments below!